 Ruth Helm Osborn Research Fellowship (2020-2021)

 Now in its second year, this fellowship opportunity was created and funded by the Washington Forum in memory of Ruth Osborn.
 Funds are designated to support multiple research and/or creative fellowships in the Special Collections Research Center of the GW Libraries with the goal of fostering academic inquiry that draws (fully or in part) from the Ruth Helm Osborn papers.
-Research fellows are not required to be affiliated with GW or any institution.
-We invite applicants from all disciplines, backgrounds, and all levels of education and research experience.
-GW students may conduct their research as an independent study for credit with permission and involvement from their faculty advisor.

 Examples of areas supported by the Ruth Osborn Papers include:

 Curriculum development and history

 Issues related to race, class, and gender in women's education and/or higher education

 GW History; specifically the history of the Continuing Education for Women Program and the Women's Studies program at GW

 Fellows must consult, but are not limited to, the Ruth Helm Osborn Papers and are required to submit a final research report and/or participate in a public presentation of their work.
 Final reports may be uploaded into the George Washington University’s institutional repository, GW ScholarSpace.
 Fellowships will be awarded at the discretion of GW Libraries representatives.

 Breya Johnson (MA, Women's, Gender, Sexuality Studies from GW)